-Minimum order charge for UK customers: Orders are subject to a minimum charge of £15 plus carriage, packing & VAT.
+Minimum order charge for UK & Rep. of Ireland customers: Orders are subject to a minimum charge of £15 plus carriage, packing & VAT.
 Minimum order per item £2.50.

 Minimum order charge for Overseas customers: Orders are subject to a minimum order charge of £50 Pound Sterling ($100 US Dollars) on an ex-works basis.